 Eligibility Requirements for Unemployment Benefits in Oregon

-Regarding OR qualifications for unemployment, the applicant must not only be unemployed, but also be physical and mentally able to work, available for work, and actively seeking work.
+Regarding OR qualifications for unemployment, the applicant must be not only unemployed but also be physically and mentally able to work, available for work, and actively seeking work.
 In addition, qualifications for unemployment stipulate that he or she must be able and willing to work all of the days and hours typical of the type of work being sought.
 The claimant must stay in the vicinity of his or her permanent residence for the majority of the benefit week unless seeking work somewhere else.

 Qualifications for unemployment in OR also require that two out of the five required work-seeking activities for the former employee be direct contact with an employer.
 This means contacting the potential employer in person, by phone, by mail, or electronically to inquire about and/or apply for a job opening.